ec-europa/europa-component-library/docs/decisions/006-default-style.md

 ## Requirements

 - This default styling should be made available as an optional CSS, or in an optional preset
-- The provided solution should be able to handle every HTML tag without having to update the code for each new component/utility
+- The provided solution should be able to handle some HTML tag without having to update the code for each new component/utility

 ## Consequences